pihnat/test/README.md

 #no comment

 Added a test c file.
-Anyone .. please try modifying it and do a pull request.